On this page you have the Cape York Newsletter back issues.

 And in the end of the

-there is very little interest when everyone is busy getting ready for
+there is less interest when everyone is busy getting ready for

 Christmas, while I am also busy myself, getting all